 Everybody knows someone they consider lucky.
 They’re always in the right place at the right time.
-Things just tend to work out for them.
+Things just work out for them.
 They live a charmed life.
 They don’t deserve it.
-Why can’t some of that luck rub off on you?
+Why can’t some luck rub off on you?

-Good fortune does appear to smile on some more than others.
+Good fortune appears to smile on some.
 But I don’t think it’s that simple.
 There’s more to it than being born into a charmed life.

 The trend continues throughout history.

-Today, in radio, personalities point to competitors and claim,
+Today, radio personalities point to competitors and claim,

 They’re lucky to have a full-time producer and a marketing budget.
 That’s why they’re winning.